sparkerrecipes/sparkerrecipes.github.io/_recipes/mediterranean-chicken-kabobs.md

 * 2 tsp salt
 * 1/2 teaspoon freshly ground black pepper
 * 5 garlic cloves, minced
 * 2-1/2 pounds boneless skinless chicken thighs, trimmed of all fat and cut into large bite-sized pieces
 * 1 large red onion, cut into wedges

 ### Steps
 1. In a large bowl, combine all ingredients except for the chicken and onion.
 2. Add the chicken and onion.
 Let sit for 8-24 hours.
-3. Grill until cooked thoroughly, about 10-15 minutes."
+3. Grill until cooked thoroughly, about 10-15 minutes.